tobiscode/disstans/docsrc/examples/example_1.rst

 In the :doc:`Tutorials </tutorials>`, this was done individually for each station using a loop and explicitly instantiating :class:`~disstans.models.Model` objects, and then adding them to the stations using :meth:`~disstans.station.Station.add_local_model_dict`.
-This was both desired to illustrate the object-based nature of disstans, as well as necessary since we needed direct access to the model objects anyway to read in parameters and then evaluate the models to create synthetic timeseries.
+This was both desired to illustrate the object-based nature of DISSTANS, as well as necessary since we needed direct access to the model objects anyway to read in parameters and then evaluate the models to create synthetic timeseries.